 Digestive diseases involve issues related to the gastrointestinal (GI) tract and the organs related to digestion—esophagus, liver, pancreas, stomach, small intestine, large intestine (colon), and biliary tract.
 There are a wide variety of symptoms that could indicate a digestive disease, but some of the most common are:

-The Ohio State University Wexner Medical Center and University Hospital East has been recognized by The American Society for Gastrointestinal Endoscopy (ASGE) for demonstrating a commitment to delivering quality and safety in endoscopy as evidenced by meeting the program’s criteria on privileging, quality assurance, endoscope reprocessing, CDC infection control guidelines and ensuring endoscopy staff competency.
+- The Ohio State University Wexner Medical Center and East Hospital have been recognized by The American Society for Gastrointestinal Endoscopy (ASGE) for demonstrating a commitment to delivering quality and safety in endoscopy as evidenced by meeting the program’s criteria on privileging, quality assurance, endoscope reprocessing, CDC infection control guidelines and ensuring endoscopy staff competency.
 ASGE is the profession’s leader in setting standards of excellence in endoscopy through its safety guidelines and the training of its members to ensure patients receive the best and safest care possible.